ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 The problem with the old repeater was that it was *always* in Dynamic Grid Mode and calculated all dimensions up front.
 This led to worse performance while scrolling, loading, **and** resizing.

-And now, even in the worst case of dynamic grid mode, collection repeat is more performant than before.
+Now, even in the worst case of dynamic grid mode, collection repeat is more performant than ever.

 ## More Performance Opportunities

 The biggest remaining opportunity for more performance gain is in the iOS browser’s rendering of images.

 Whenever you set the `src` of an `img` on iOS to a non-cached value, there is a freeze of anywhere from 50-150ms--even on an iPhone 6.
 In our tests, an Android 4.1 device with images in collection repeat outperforms an iPhone 6.
-It's that bad.

 Images are very commonly used with collection repeat, and we change the `src` of those images often as the user scrolls.
 This is immensely smooth on Android, but less so on iOS.